 Leading Edge Data, Analysis, and Research

-- Institutional membership provides access to extensive data and analysis in all areas of unique concern to academic medicine, including faculty salary data, the Medical School Mission Management Tool, and other research reports and benchmarking data.
+- Institutional membership provides access to extensive data and analysis in all areas of concern to academic medicine, including faculty salary data, the Medical School Mission Management Tool, and other research reports and benchmarking data.

-Institutional Capacity Building Programs
+Member Capacity Building Programs

 Subject Matter Expertise

 - The AAMC retains a cadre of experts who understand the complexities and unique missions of academic medicine.
-AAMC analysts, researchers, and strategists advance the understanding and development in medical education, science and science policy, health care delivery and quality, academic and faculty affairs, student affairs, diversity and inclusion, and more.
+AAMC analysts, researchers, and strategists advance understanding and development in medical education, science and science policy, health care delivery and quality, academic and faculty affairs, student affairs, diversity and inclusion, and more.

-Applicant and Student Service Programs
+Applicant and Student Services and Resources

-- Careers in Medicine: Member medical schools benefit from the resources of Careers in Medicine, a comprehensive career-planning program for medical students that pairs well with a school’s own career advising resources.
+- Careers in Medicine®: Member medical schools benefit from the resources of Careers in Medicine, a comprehensive career-planning program for medical students that pairs well with a school’s own career advising resources.